fishee82oo/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a Person
+### Deleting a Contact

-1. Deleting a person while all persons are being shown
+1. Deleting a contact while all contacts are being shown

-    -  Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    -  Prerequisites: List all contacts using the `list` command.
+Multiple contacts in the list.

     -  Test case: `delete Alice Pauline`<br>
        Expected: The contact named `Alice Pauline` is deleted when she is the only contact with that name.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.